SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Dataset

 Due to high labeling cost, Tab.\ref{tab:comparison_of_popular_spatial_reasoning_datasets} and Fig.\ref{fig:intro_teaser} show the clear drawback of the previous datasets.
 The limited data and performance constraints in existing models necessitate the creation of a dataset with all-scale spatial context.
 We propose \textbf{SpaceVista-1M}, a diverse, real-world, all-scale reasoning dataset, as the \textbf{first} to the best of our knowledge.
 SpaceVista-1M primarily comprises diverse spatial reasoning question–answer pairs, with rich semantic (category, rationale), 2D (mask, box, point), and 3D (depth, camera parameters, point cloud) annotations, obtained either natively or through processing.
 The construction pipeline in Fig.~\ref{fig:qadata_construction} follows the step-by-step procedure of preparing, transforming, and generating to obtain an all-scale dataset by integrating specialized models.

 \textbf{Data Preparation.} We begin by selecting widely used video datasets that provide 3D scene modeling~\citep{dl3dv,wildrgbd,smot,uco3d,scannet,scannet++} along with camera intrinsic and extrinsic parameters.
 Most of these sources are videos of static scenes without moving objects.
 Leveraging the known camera parameters, we estimate depth maps and normal maps using specialized metric depth models~\citep{hu2024metric3d,piccinelli2025unidepthv2} and video depth models~\citep{chen2025video}.
 For semantic understanding, we extract per-frame semantics and bounding boxes using proprietary grounding specialists~\citep{ren2024dino,groundingdino}.
 To establish cross-frame object consistency, by further integrating SAM 2~\citep{sam2} with the previously mentioned grounding experts, we enable robust object ID association and mask generation.
 This pipeline ensures both semantic and spatial consistency across frames.
-Detailed preparation can be found in Appendix.~\ref{app:data_preparation}

 \textbf{Task Construction.} With the help of official camera parameters and the preparations mentioned above, we can obtain the positions and dimensions of target objects.
 As a common practice~\citep{internspatial}, we adopt a canonical view space of the reference frame, defined as a 3D Cartesian coordinate system centered at the camera’s optical center.
 We then design 19 tasks and their corresponding workflows, even including scale-specific tasks such as tabletop object manipulation and drone-view area estimation.

-Taking object counting as an example, which follows: detect objects, propagate masks across frames, track identities over time, filter out scenes with camera parameters and ambiguous objects, and derive temporally consistent counts.
-For each task, we obtain the data by similar carefully designed computational workflows.
-A detailed description of each task and its workflow can be found in Appendix~\ref{app:task_construction}.
+Taking object counting as an example, the workflow follows: detect objects, propagate masks across frames, track identities over time, filter out scenes with camera parameters and ambiguous objects, and derive temporally consistent counts.
+For each task, we obtain the data by using similar, carefully designed computational workflows.